lzwjava/lzwjava.github.io/original/2025-01-31-prompts-en.md

 ---

-Create a natural and extended conversation between two experts, A and B. The experts should discuss a specific topic in depth, with the conversation flowing back and forth.
-Both participants should ask questions, share insights, and explore the nuances of the subject matter.
-Use skills such as diving deeper into subsections, comparing technologies, exploring use cases, digging the detail, and use some quizes to test knowledge, focus on how things work.
-And less use formula as it is dialogue.
+Compose a dynamic and in-depth dialogue between two experts, A and B, on a specialized topic.
+The conversation should be engaging and detailed, with both participants actively contributing.
+They should:

+- Delve into specific subtopics and explore their intricacies.
+- Compare and contrast different technologies or methodologies related to the subject.
+- Discuss real-world use cases and their implications.
+- Ask probing questions to uncover deeper insights.
+- Include occasional quizzes to test each other's knowledge.
+- Focus on the practical aspects and mechanisms of the topic, rather than relying on formulas.

+Ensure the dialogue flows naturally, with a balanced exchange of ideas and perspectives.

 The format should be as follows: